CSP02/Toggler/README.md

 **Note: Don't try to manipulate the ToggleClass.js unless you know javascript.**

-**For more info about the 'Toggler' visit [Toggler](https://the-atelier.ml/Pages/Toggler/toggler.html)
+**For more info about the 'Toggler' visit [Toggler Docs.](https://the-atelier.ml/Pages/Toggler/toggler.html)
 # Contribution:
 - You can contribute to this repo by creating a pull request for features and issue for bug reports